Korherr Report: Significance

 It must not be overlooked in this respect that of the deaths of Soviet Russian Jews in the occupied Eastern territories only a part was recorded, whereas deaths in the rest of European Russia and at the front are not included at all.
 In addition there are movements of Jews inside Russia to the Asian part which are unknown to us.
 The movement of Jews from the European countries outside the German influence is also of a largely unknown order of magnitude.
 On the whole European Jewry should since 1933, i.e. in the first decade of National Socialist German power, have lost almost half of its population.

+Presentation to Hitler

+The shortened, six-page report was likely presented to Adolf Hitler by Himmler, as it was sent to be typed up on the 'Führer typewriter' which produced extra-large print.
+Korherr later stated that he received the report back annotated by Himmler with "The Führer has taken note".

 Post-war

 After the war Korherr was initially held in Allied custody but was one of the first to be released.
 He was then hired at the West Germany Ministry of Finance.
 However, he was dismissed in 1961 when Gerald Reitlinger’s book Die Endlösung [The Final Solution] was published and it revealed the importance of the Korherr Report in crafting the "final solution."

 The Korherr Report's full impact was revealed at Adolf Eichmann's trial when he testified that the report made his job "much easier."

 Korherr denied all knowledge of the Holocaust, saying that he had "only heard about exterminations after the collapse in 1945."